mgbelisle/flyfishing/README.md

 flyfishing
 ==========

-Parallel Processing in Go: Fly Fishing and a Monte Carlo Experiment
+Concurrent Processing in Go: Fly Fishing and a Monte Carlo Experiment

 This small app is for Montana Programmers BigSky DevCon 2013.
 It demonstrates some basic features available in Go, such as: